partcoffee/uni/_case/riktigspor.md

 The experience of working here so far has been great, and while I certainly do make mistakes on a regular basis, I learn from it and adapt – and they let me, which I believe is beneficial for both parties.

 I have experienced great launch-events and undertaken small, medium and large-scale websites.
-I also had to explore the server-side aspect of the web, along with dymaic programming languages like PHP – both of which being fairly new to me.
-I hope to become more confident as time passes, but I will hopefully never stop learning for that reason.
+I also had to explore the server-side aspect of the web, along with dynamic programming languages like PHP – both of which being fairly new to me.
+I hope to become more confident as time passes, but I will hopefully never slow down or stop learning new things.

 See all my <a href="/projects">projects</a> for Riktig Spor.